 A person who takes pentobarbital for nonmedical purposes may feel euphoria, sedation, feelings of well-being, or experience reduced anxiety.
 The negative side effects associated with pentobarbital misuse include lowered inhibitions, poor concentration, slurred speech, confusion, impaired motor control, and memory loss.

 The drug can cause physical and mental dependence.
 Seek pentobarbital addiction treatment if you or someone you love begins exhibiting the signs of addiction to pentobarbital.
-Call 1-888-287-0471 to find a qualified treatment program close to you.
+Call 1-888-287-0471 Who Answers? to find a qualified treatment program close to you.

 Factoid:Pentobarbital is on the DEA’s Schedule II and Schedule III lists because of its potential for abuse and addiction.
 It is also on the FDA’s pregnancy category D list because it can cause congenital malformations in fetuses.
 The drug also makes birth control less effective, and women on this medication should use contraceptives without hormones to prevent unwanted pregnancies.